 Read About Gigi

 Gigi Aldridge secures critical resources for the Land Trust by planning and executing a resource development program and supports the Executive Director in strategic planning.
 She has more than 20 years of experience in grant writing and fund raising, acquisition and development, construction, and project planning for community-based organizations.
 Prior to PCCLT, Gigi was the Director of Single Family Development and Resource Development at Chicanos Por La Causa (CPLC), as well as the President of La Causa Construction LLC, CPLC’s affiliate construction company.
-In 2011, Gigi was appointed by the Mayor and City Council to the Tucson Metropolitan Housing Commission, a position she still holds.
+In 2011, Gigi was appointed by the Mayor and City Council to the Tucson Metropolitan Housing Commission.
 In addition to her extensive non-profit expertise, Gigi has over 25 years of experience in small business management, design, new construction and single family rehabilitation.

 Read About Rosie